-I am pleased to present this Annual Report of the STC for the financial year 2020 - 2021 ended 30th June 2021.
+I am pleased to present this Annual Report of the STC for the financial year 2021 - 2022 ended 30th June 2022.

-STC is the trading arm of the Government under the aegis of the Ministry of Commerce and Consumer Protection and has to provide for some essential commodities, such as Long Grain White Rice (LGWR), Basmati rice, LPG (cooking gas), Wheat flour and several types of fuel.
+The STC is the trading arm of the Government under the aegis of the Ministry of Commerce and Consumer Protection and has as mandate to implement certain Government policies and procure some essential commodities, such as Long Grain White Rice (LGWR), Basmati rice, LPG (cooking gas), Wheat flour and several types of fuel.
 It is of note that this list is not exclusive; STC may import other products as and when requested by the Government, for the benefit of the population.